Parliament Hill Stairs

 The Pumphouse

 Prepare yourself for a view you might not expect near the city centre: an urban paddling park!
 The Pumphouse is an Olympic whitewater training facility run by the Ottawa River Runners on Fleet Street, only a short 12-minute walk from Parliament Hill.
-You’ll know you’re in the right place when you catch sight of a canoe or kayak slaloming down the class 2 whitewater training course next to a newly built, environmentally sustainable clubhouse.
+You’ll know you’re in the right place when you catch sight of a canoe or kayak slaloming down the class 2 whitewater training course next to an environmentally sustainable clubhouse.
 Have your camera ready and trained on the rapids for a kayak riding the waves or on the verge of a barrel roll.